ektrah/nsec/docs/api/nsec.cryptography.incrementalmac.md

 yields a result that is identical to the MAC of the concatenated segments.

 [[IncrementalMac|IncrementalMac Struct]] instances have value-type semantics:
-For example, passing an instance by-value to a method or assigning it to a variable creates a copy of the state.
+Passing an instance to a method or assigning it to a variable creates a copy of the state.

 ## Example